ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

     * Start the Jenkins container: `docker run -p 8080:8080 -p 50000:50000 kcrane121/maven-jenkins:blog`
     * Open a browser and navigate to `http://localhost:8080/` and follow the instructions to complete the setup **Setup Tips:**
-      a.
-The first time you set this up, you will need to provide a password that was given to you after running `docker run -p 8080:8080 -p 50000:50000 kcrane121/maven-jenkins:blog`.
+      1. The first time you set this up, you will need to provide a password that was given to you after running `docker run -p 8080:8080 -p 50000:50000 kcrane121/maven-jenkins:blog`.
-      b.
-The generated admin password is located in `/var/jenkins_home/secrets/initialAdminPassword`
+      2. The generated admin password is located in `/var/jenkins_home/secrets/initialAdminPassword`
-      c.
-Select `Install Suggested Plugins` during the setup process
+      3. Select `Install Suggested Plugins` during the setup process
 3. **Familiarity with [Jenkins Pipeline](https://blog.ippon.tech/continuous-delivery-with-jenkins-pipeline/)**

 ## Goal 1